 It’s a tie!
 One point to each.

-This statistic is one of ours (calculated from official figures and estimates) and suggests that Indiegogo gets an average of 12 million unique visitors a month.
-By contrast, Kickstarter attracts between 27-28 million (around 2.3 times as much).
+This statistic is one of ours (calculated from official figures and estimates) and suggests that Indiegogo gets an average of 6 million unique visitors a month.
+Kickstarter attracts between 15.5 million (around 2.6 times as much).

-Before I award the point, however, let’s consider this: more traffic isn’t necessarily the best way to go.
+Before I award the point, let’s consider this: more traffic isn’t necessarily the best way to go.
 Each platform has its own categorical strengths.
-For example, Indiegogo has a thriving technology community while Kickstarter’s gaming community is formidable.
+For example, Indiegogo has a thriving technology community, while Kickstarter’s gaming community is formidable.

 Kickstarter wins in most cases.
 Point taken!

 Similarly, the media loves Kickstarter, so it does get way more coverage than Indiegogo.